 Recovering Older Chats

 Chats older than seven days old are slightly more difficult to restore.
-Here are two methods, one manual and another using a web app designed for the job.

 Take note that restoring an earlier chat file will delete your current chat history, and there’s no simple way to merge your new message with your old, recovered messages.
 You can restore your new messages by repeating the process above, replacing your new msgstore.db.crypt with the “OLD” one.